bitblit/Chirp/V02/README.md

 ## Upload new content using seedy and make sure it works
 Lets try the upload now.
 At the command line in the static-site directory, execute **mvn seedy:s3-upload**.
 It should fail, complaining of a missing s3Bucket parameter if you forget to make the edit above, or if not a likely NullPointerException.
-This is a poorly-written exception caused by not having any credentials available!
-Let's go ahead and setup the credentials you created in the earlier step, like so:
+If you get that, its just a poorly-written exception caused by not having any credentials available!
+You can either follow the **aws configure** information above, or pass them in on the command line like this:

 **mvn -Daws.accessKeyId=XXX -Daws.secretKey=YYY seedy:s3-upload**